Tai Tuivasa: Ultimate Fighting Championship

 Tuivasa faced Stefan Struve on 24 October 2020 at UFC 254.
 He won the fight via knockout in the first round.

 Tuivasa was scheduled to face Don'Tale Mayes on 20 March 2021 at UFC on ESPN 21.
 However, Mayes was removed from the fight during the week leading up to the event for undisclosed reasons and was replaced by promotional newcomer Harry Hunsucker.
 Tuivasa won the fight via technical knockout in round one.

 Tuivasa faced Greg Hardy on 10 July 2021 at UFC 264.
 He won the fight via knockout in round one.
 This win earned him the Performance of the Night award.

-Tuivasa was scheduled to face Walt Harris on 30 October 2021 at UFC 267.
-However, Harris pulled out of the bout and Tuivasa was scheduled to face Augusto Sakai on 20 November 2021 at UFC Fight Night 198.
-However due to visa issues for Tuivasa, the bout was scrapped.
-The pair was rescheduled and eventually met on 11 December 2021 at UFC 269.
+Tuivasa was scheduled to face Walt Harris on 30 October 2021 at UFC 267; however, Harris pulled out of the bout.
+Tuivasa was then scheduled to face Augusto Sakai on 20 November 2021 at UFC Fight Night 198, but due to visa issues for Tuivasa, the bout was scrapped.
+The bout was rescheduled and eventually took place on 11 December 2021 at UFC 269.
 Tuivasa won the fight via knockout in the second round.
 The win also earned Tuivasa his third Performance of the Night bonus award.

 Tuivasa faced Derrick Lewis on 12 February 2022 at UFC 271.
 Tuivasa won the fight via knockout in round two.
 The win earned him a Performance of the Night bonus award.

 Tuivasa faced Ciryl Gane on 3 September 2022 at UFC Fight Night 209.
-Despite a knockdown for Tuivasa in the second, he lost the fight via knockout in round three.
+Despite a knockdown for Tuivasa in the second round, he lost the fight via knockout in round three.
 This fight earned him the Fight of the Night award.